-- a.
+- 5. The Commission may require a school to submit Commission-directed reports and receive on-site evaluation teams in conjunction with a Warning. - 6.
+Within a timeframe set forth in the Warning notification, the Commission may require the school to: - a.
 Inform current and prospective students in writing that the school has been placed/continued on Warning and provide such notice on the school's website; - b.
 Provide a summary that accurately describes the reasons for the Warning; and - c.
-Provide the uniform resource locator (URL) where the Commission's summary of the Warning can be obtained from the Commission website. - 8.
+Provide the uniform resource locator (URL) where the Commission's summary of the Warning can be obtained from the Commission website. - 7.
 The Commission will not consider substantive changes, a change of location/relocation, or additions (i.e., separate facilities, new programs) to a school or its separate facilities while the school is under a Warning.
-However, a school that is subject to a Warning may seek the Commission's approval for the transfer of accreditation that would result from a change of ownership as described in Section IV, Rules of Process and Procedure, Standards of Accreditation.
+However, a school that is subject to a Warning may seek the Commission's approval for the transfer of accreditation that would result from a change of ownership as described in Section IV (E)(2), Rules of Process and Procedure, Standards of Accreditation.